What Increases the Risk of Communicable Diseases?

 Communicable Diseases and Modes of Transmission

-Diseases spread through contact with infected or contaminated air, people, objects, or animals are contagious or communicable diseases.
+Communicable diseases are illnesses caused by infectious agents that spread through contact with infected people, animals, contaminated objects, or exposure to infectious droplets or airborne particles.
 There are various communicable diseases, and some of the reportable illnesses include:

 - Tuberculosis